 Owners of under-construction hotel booked after two labourers fall to death

-Two labourers died and another was injured after falling from a makeshift lift at an under-construction wedding hall in Lucknow.
-The owners have been booked for negligence.
+Two labourers died after falling from a makeshift lift at an under-construction wedding hall in Lucknow.
+The owners of the hall have been booked for negligence.

 LUCKNOW Owners of an under-construction wedding hall in Vrindavan Yojana have been booked after two labourers involved in the construction of the commercial establishment died following a fatal fall from a makeshift lift.
 The two hotel owners are -- SP Singh and Ravi Wadhwa, said Abhinav, circle officer, PGI police station.